kris-985/cake-app/README.md

 Cake App is a web application where you can see random desserts.
 If you don’t know what to cook tonight or you just have “ a cheat day “, this is the right place for you!
 This app is SPA with the help of react, styled components, some libraries like react-icons, react-carousel for the design and redux for managing the state.

-Link to the project: cake-app-vercel.vercel.app
+Link to the project: https://cake-app-vercel.vercel.app/

 Features